 Either as long as it takes to level out the deformity, or until further growth is not to be expected.
 Obviously, the seriousness of the deformity plays a decisive role, the more serious the deformity, the longer the treatment; and, the younger the patient, the shorter the treatment.

 Average treatment for moderate deformities is about 6 months.
-However, treatment time and outcome will depend on many factors, on the age of the baby, severity and the helmet design.
+However, treatment time and the outcome will depend on many factors, on the age of the baby, severity and helmet design.
 Length of treatment varies from patient to patient.
 Please do book an appointment to discuss it more in details with one of our surgeons.